-Being a great source of omega-3 fatty acids, chia seeds promote a lower ratio of omega-6 to omega-3.
+As they’re a great source of omega-3 fatty acids, chia seeds promote a lower omega-6 to omega-3 ratio.

-Chia seeds contain high-quality protein with all the essential amino acids, and are therefore a good plant-based protein source (29).
-However, they are not recommended as the sole protein source for children (30).
+Notably, these seeds offer all nine essential amino acids and are thus a high-quality plant-based protein.
+However, they are not recommended as the sole protein source for children (29, ).

-- Manganese: Whole grains and seeds are rich in manganese, which is essential for metabolism, growth and development (31).
+- Manganese.
+Whole grains and seeds are rich in manganese, which is essential for metabolism, growth, and development ().

-- Phosphorus: Usually found in protein-rich foods, phosphorus contributes to bone health and tissue maintenance (32).
+- Phosphorus.
+Usually found in protein-rich foods, phosphorus contributes to bone health and tissue maintenance ().

-- Copper: A mineral that is often lacking in the diet, important for heart health (33).
+- Copper.
+A mineral often lacking in the modern diet, copper is important for heart health ().

-- Selenium: An important antioxidant mineral, involved in many processes in the body (34).
+- Selenium: An important antioxidant, selenium is involved in many processes in your body ().

-- Magnesium: Often insufficient in the Western diet, magnesium has important roles in many processes in the body (35).
+- Magnesium.
+Often lacking in the Western diet, magnesium plays important roles in many bodily processes ().

-- Calcium: The most abundant mineral in the human body, essential for bones, muscles and nerves (36).
+- Calcium.
+The most abundant mineral in your body, calcium is essential for bones, muscles, and nerves ().

 The absorption of some minerals, such as iron and zinc, may be reduced because of the phytic acid content of chia seeds.

-Bottom line: Chia seeds are an excellent source of many essential minerals, but a poor source of vitamins.
-They are high in manganese, phosphorus, copper, selenium, iron, magnesium and calcium.
+SUMMARY Chia seeds are an excellent source of many essential minerals but a poor source of vitamins.
+They are high in manganese, phosphorus, copper, selenium, iron, magnesium, and calcium.

-- Chlorogenic acid: An antioxidant that may lower blood pressure (38, 39).
+- Chlorogenic acid.
+This antioxidant may lower blood pressure (, ).

-- Caffeic acid: This substance is abundant in many plant foods, and may help fight inflammation in the body (40).
+- Caffeic acid.
+This substance is abundant in many plant foods and may help fight inflammation in your body ().

-- Quercetin: A powerful antioxidant that may reduce the risk of heart disease, osteoporosis and certain forms of cancer (41, 42, 43).
+- Quercetin.
+This powerful antioxidant may reduce your risk of heart disease, osteoporosis, and certain forms of cancer (, , ).

-- Kaempferol: An antioxidant that has been associated with decreased risk of cancer and other chronic diseases (44, 45).
+- Kaempferol.
+This antioxidant has been associated with a decreased risk of cancer and other chronic diseases (, ).

-Bottom line: Chia seeds contain many powerful antioxidants that may reduce the risk of chronic diseases, such as heart disease and cancer.
+SUMMARY Chia seeds contain many powerful antioxidants that may reduce your risk of chronic illnesses, such as heart disease and cancer.

 Increased Blood Levels of Omega-3

-Omega-3 fatty acids are incredibly important for your body and brain, and chia seeds are an excellent source of the omega-3 fatty acid ALA.
+Omega-3 fatty acids are incredibly important for your body and brain, and chia seeds are an excellent source of the omega-3 ALA.

-However, ALA needs to be converted into the active forms, such as EPA, before it can be used by the body.
+However, ALA needs to be converted into the active forms, such as EPA, before your body can use it.

 Improved Blood Sugar Control